 - 7. Within one year of the date of physical commencement of development under Modification 6, and every three years after, unless the Secretary directs otherwise, the Proponent must commission and pay the full cost of an Independent Environmental Audit of the project.
 The audit must: - (a) be prepared in accordance with the Independent Audit Post Approval Requirements (NSW Government 2020); and - (b) be submitted, to the satisfaction of the Secretary, within two months of undertaking the independent audit site inspection, unless otherwise agreed by the Secretary. - 8.
-In accordance with the specific requirements of the Independent Audit Post Approval Requirements (NSW Government 2020), the Proponent must: - (a) review and respond to each Independent Audit Report prepared under Condition 7 above;
+In accordance with the specific requirements of the Independent Audit Post Approval Requirements (NSW Government 2020), the Proponent must: - (a) review and respond to each Independent Audit Report prepared under Condition 7 above; - (b) submit a response to the Secretary and any other NSW agency that requests it, together with a timetable for the implementation of the recommendations of the Independent Audit Report;

-- (b) submit a response to the Secretary and any other NSW agency that requests it, together with a timetable for the implementation of the recommendations of the Independent Audit Report; - (c) implement the recommendations to the satisfaction of the Secretary; and - (d) make each Independent Audit Report and response to it publicly available no later than 60 days after submission to the Secretary.
+- (c) implement the recommendations to the satisfaction of the Secretary; - (d) make each Independent Audit Report and response to it publicly available no later than 60 days after submission to the Secretary; and - (e) be led by a suitably qualified, experienced, and independent auditor whose appointment has been endorsed by the Secretary.